Abhijetmax/Abhijetmax/README.md

 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate on new beginner-friendly projects.
 - 🤔 I’m looking for help with new project idea generation.
-- 💬 Ask me about Anything related to coding.
+- 💬 Ask me about Anything related to coding!
 - 📫 How to reach me: You know my full name.
 So ping me on LinkedIn, perhaps.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I slap hard with my left hand when I am dead angry, trust me! 🎱